-My name is Michael McMahon and I am a Professor of Economics at University of Oxford and Tutorial Fellow at St Hugh's College, and an Associate Member at Nuffield College.
+My name is Michael McMahon and I am a Professor of Economics at University of Oxford, a Senior Research Fellow at St Hugh's College, and an Associate Member at Nuffield College.

 I am interested in most topics related to macroeconomic policy but particularly monetary policy (especially communication issues), fiscal policy, business cycles, and inventory behaviour.
 My research has been published in many journals including the Quarterly Journal of Economics, Review of Economic Studies, Journal of Monetary Economics, Review of Economics and Statistics and the Journal of International Economics.

 I hold a ERC grant to study a number of aspects of monetary economics focusing on communication and monetary signals.

 I am a research fellow of the CEPR and currently I am co-director with Christine Graeff of the ECB of the Research Policy Network (RPN) on Central Bank Communication.
 I sit on the Royal Economic Society's Executive Committee and I am the Conference Secretary in charge of the strategic organisation of the RES Annual Conference.
 (In 2017, I was Prof Sarah Smith's Deputy Programme Chair for the 2017 RES Conference).
 In addition, I am affiliated with LSE’s Centre for Macroeconomics where I co-edit the CfM Survey.
 I previously served as Director of Impact at CAGE (Warwick); I previously served as Treasurer of the MMF research group; and I was formerly an Economics Network advisory board member.

 I was born in Dublin and lived there most of my life (though the gap is closing fast).
 As a child I lived for 3 years in Zimbabwe.
 I did BESS (Business, Economics and Social Studies) in Trinity College Dublin.
 Immediately after my degree I moved to the UK to study at LSE for an MSc and work for the Bank of England.